-When Black owned brands are not on a level playing field from the get go due to the disadvantages they face, they’re less likely to be able to afford more sustainable (read: expensive) materials.
+When Black owned creators are not on a level playing field from the get go due to the disadvantages they face, they’re less likely to be able to afford more sustainable (read: expensive) materials.

 When jewelry brands are able to trace their metal sourcing to fair trade artisan mines or artists are able to trace their materials to sustainable forestry, we’re big fans.

 Given that most of these brands had a sole designer and creator, that means they really know their stuff, at least on the manufacturing side of things.
-The supply side can get a little more convoluted so we were happy to see any sourcing info provided.
+The supply side can get a little more convoluted, so we were happy to see any sourcing info provided.

-Cultural representation and inclusivity:
+Cultural representation & inclusivity:

 The world is in dire need of inspiration right now, so it was great to see Black icons make it into some of the artwork or brands who designed their jewelry to serve as inspiration for bravery and confidence for their wearers.

-Community and charitable giving:
+Community & charitable giving:

 A handful of brands on this list were very generous in their give back initiatives, even being small as some of them are.